 B. SECOND AMENDMENT TO TASK ORDER NO. 2 LOWER DAY BASIN RMPU IMPROVEMENT PROJECT UNDER THE MASTER AGREEMENT REGARDING THE MANAGEMENT OF COLLABORATIVE RECHARGE PROJECTS BETWEEN THE INLAND EMPIRE UTILITIES AGENCY AND THE CHINO BASIN WATERMASTER

-Approve and recommend the Board to approve the amended Task Order No. 2 and conclude associated obligations.
+Recommend to Advisory Committee to recommend to the Board to approve the amended Task Order No.2 and conclude associated obligations.